 The ruling affects digital political organizing by:

-• Protecting fundamental access to platforms essential for political speech and organizing
+• Protecting access to platforms used for political speech and organizing from government restriction

 • Establishing constitutional limits on government restrictions of social media use

-• Creating framework for challenging overly broad platform bans or access restrictions
+• Creating framework for challenging overly broad government-imposed access restrictions

-• Recognizing social media’s central role in democratic discourse and civic participation
+• Recognizing social media as a significant venue for democratic discourse and civic participation

 Packingham v.
-North Carolina remains the cornerstone Supreme Court precedent protecting digital speech rights, establishing that the First Amendment extends robust protection to social media access as an essential component of modern democratic participation.
+North Carolina is a leading Supreme Court precedent on digital speech rights, establishing that the First Amendment protects social media access from broad government restrictions.

 Related Entities